Farhad-DevOps/kubernetes/Metrics_server/README.md

 <h3>Metrics Server offers:</h3>

 <p>
-=> A single deployment that works on most clusters (see Requirements) =>Fast autoscaling, collecting metrics every 15 seconds.
+=> A single deployment that works on most clusters (see Requirements). <br>
+=>Fast autoscaling, collecting metrics every 15 seconds.<br>
-=>Resource efficiency, using 1 mili core of CPU and 2 MB of memory for each node in a cluster.
+=>Resource efficiency, using 1 mili core of CPU and 2 MB of memory for each node in a cluster.<br>
 =>Scalable support up to 5,000 node clusters.</p>